NneurotransmitterR/aai-project-mnist-stable-classifier/README.md

 ## How to use
-1. Install the requirements in 'requirements.txt'.
+1. Install the requirements in `requirements.txt`.
-2. Extract the data to the 'processed_data' folder.
+2. Extract the data to the `processed_data/` folder.
 3. Run the test script with `python test.py`.

 ## Optional